Maratus anomalus

 Maratus anomalus or the unusual peacock spider, is a species of peacock spider in the family Salticidae.
 M. anomalus was described by Karsch in 1878 in Queensland Australia and New South Wales.

-Description & behavior
+Description and behaviour

 The abdomen of Maratus anomalus is shiny and colourful with the colour changing depending on the side someone views it on.
 Colours include turquoise and purple.
 Males often show off this colour.
 The spider lacks a extendable flap.